Your proven solution to improve balance and reduce fall risk

 Next Steps (after your training day)

-• Look for the green Quick Guides tabs below for an easy step-by-step guide.
-We also recommend reading 'About StandingTall's Balance Exercises' to learn more about the exercises and how they can be modified.
+• Look for the numbered Quick Guides tabs below for an easy step-by-step guide.
+You can download a PDF copy and print it out.
+We also recommend reading 'About StandingTall's Balance Exercises' just below this to learn more about the exercises and how they can be modified.
+Explore the FAQ tab for solutions to frequently asked questions!

 • For the next 6 months, introduce as many clients as possible to StandingTall— there are no limits!
 All clients are to be given their own username and password from the list provided.
 We recommend keeping this list in a central location.